iHad169/LinusTrinus/README.md

 1. Start the TrinusVR Android client and configure it.
 2. Press the start button in the TrinusVR Android client.
+3. Install dependencies `pip3 install wand`
-3. Run LinuxTrinus: `python3 main.py`
+4. Run LinuxTrinus: `python3 main.py`

 ## Thanks